varvet/serenade.rb/README.md

 Couldn't be simpler!

-If the path to your view starts with `views`, that initial part is stripped off, so you have placed the above view in `app/assets/javascripts/views/test.serenade` without changing the code.
+If the path to your view starts with `views`, that initial part is stripped off, so you could have placed the above view in `app/assets/javascripts/views/test.serenade` without changing the code.

 ## License